 We didn’t get up early to watch the wedding.
 But we did turn on the TV c 7 a.m.
 EDT to see a bit of the post-wedding pageantry, during which time I shared with the daughter her royal connection.
 Ever since, she has shared the news with all of her friends, has done drawings of herself as a princess, has dressed up as a princess…This too shall pass, eventually.

 I met Kay Johnson (pictured) at an Olin family reunion in Binghamton, NY a few years back.

 I wonder if Mark Zuckerberg’s less than stellar image in this movie had anything to do with the real Mark donating a ton of money to the schools in Newark, NJ?

 I had seen a paltry number of 2010 films.
-Once the nomination period – SAG/Golden Globes/Academy Awards – starts, I tend to at least try see a lot more of the movies that a) are still available in theaters and b) reviewed well.
-I’ve discovered in recent years, though, that a third criterion has creeped into the movies, ones that c) won’t totally creep me out.
+Once the nomination period – SAG/Golden Globes/Academy Awards – starts, I tend to at least try to see a lot more of the movies that a) are still available in theaters and b) reviewed well.
+I’ve discovered in recent years, though, that a third criterion has crept into the movies, ones that c) won’t totally creep me out.
 For instance, despite the PG-13 rating, the True Grit remake reportedly contains surprisingly bloody bits of action and violence.